THE SHWACHMAN DIAMOND SYNDROME

 Each parent has the same ´spelling error´ on the same gene, which comes together with a chance of 25% when the child is born.

-To meet someone in life who has the same gene in them, to father a child with them, with a 25% chance of producing the syndrome, is about like winning the lottery., but not quite as pleasant.
+To meet someone in life who has the same gene in them, to father a child with them, with a 25% chance of producing the syndrome, is about like winning the lottery.

 The Disease